elijahtwalker/AeroVista/README.md

-This mirror setup allowed us to manipulate the angle of capture, permitting photos at angles anywhere between straight-on and straight down.
+As shown above, this mirror setup allowed us to manipulate the angle of capture, permitting photos at angles anywhere between straight-on and straight down.
 Doing this tested the model's ability to detect humans from many different angles, beyond the scope of the SARD_YOLO dataset which only features high angle overhead images.
+An example video of our dataset is shown below.
+As depicted, we could not take every frame from the video as some of the movements required the drone to stabilize which would flick the camera angle, making it inherently inextractable.
+But, we took some frames from this video along with the others that were taken.

 https://github.com/IbrahimARahman/AeroVista/assets/108421238/9729aa52-dd37-4e73-b004-24f4d16eb650